Enrique Peña Nieto

 Historical evaluations and approval rates of his presidency have been mostly negative.
-Detractors highlight a series of failed policies and a strained public presence while supporters note increased economic competitiveness and loosening of gridlock.
-He began his term with an approval rate of 50%, hovered around 35% during his inter-years and finally bottomed out at 12% in January 2017.
-He left office with an approval rating of only 18% and 77% of disapproval.
+Detractors highlight a series of failed policies and a strained public presence, while supporters note increased economic competitiveness and loosening of gridlock.
+He began his term with an approval rate of 50%, hovered around 35% during his inter-years, and finally bottomed out at 12% in January 2017.
+He left office with an approval rating of only 18% and 77% disapproval.
 Peña Nieto is seen as one of the most controversial and least popular presidents in the history of Mexico.

 Early life and education

 Enrique Peña Nieto was born on 20 July 1966 in Atlacomulco, State of Mexico, a city 55 mi northwest of Mexico City.
-He is the oldest of four siblings; his father, Gilberto Enrique Peña del Mazo, was an electrical engineer; his mother, María del Perpetuo Socorro Ofelia Nieto Sánchez, a schoolteacher.
+He is the oldest of four siblings; his father, Gilberto Enrique Peña del Mazo, was an electrical engineer; his mother, María del Perpetuo Socorro Ofelia Nieto Sánchez, was a schoolteacher.
 He is the nephew of two former governors of the State of México: on his mother's side, Arturo Montiel; on his father's, Alfredo del Mazo González.
 He attended Denis Hall School in Alfred, Maine, during one year of junior high school in 1979 to learn English.
 After living in Atlacomulco for the first 11 years of his life, Peña Nieto's family moved to the city of Toluca.

-In 1975, his father would often take him to the campaign rallies of the State of Mexico's governor, Jorge Jiménez Cantú, a close friend of Peña del Mazo.
-The successor of the governor was Alfredo del Mazo González, a cousin of Peña Nieto's father.
-During Del Mazo González's campaign in 1981, the fifteen-year-old Peña Nieto had his first direct contact with Mexican politics: he began delivering campaign literature in favor of his relative, a memory Peña Nieto recalls as the turning point and start of his deep interest in politics.
+In 1975, his father often took him to the campaign rallies of the State of Mexico's governor, Jorge Jiménez Cantú, a close friend of Peña del Mazo.
+The governor's successor was Alfredo del Mazo González, a cousin of Peña Nieto's father.
+During Del Mazo González's campaign in 1982, the fifteen-year-old Peña Nieto had his first direct contact with Mexican politics: he began delivering campaign literature in favor of his relative, a memory Peña Nieto recalls as the turning point and start of his deep interest in politics.

-In 1984 at the age of 18, Peña Nieto traveled to Mexico City and enrolled in the Panamerican University, where he earned a Bachelor of Arts (BA) degree in legal studies.
+In 1985 at the age of 18, Peña Nieto traveled to Mexico City and enrolled in the Panamerican University, where he earned a Bachelor of Arts (BA) degree in legal studies.
 Peña Nieto's academic thesis was found to contain some improper citations and plagiarism, which stirred controversy in May 2016.
 Peña Nieto sought a master's degree in Business Administration (MBA) at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), based in the State of Mexico.